 Do you have a record that you always return to?

-Although it’s not my favorite David Bowie album, I find myself playing Lets Dance the most.
-I love the mood of that record – maybe it takes me to a time and a place.
+JK: Although it's not my favourite David Bowie album, I find myself playing Lets Dance the most.
+I love the mood of that record - maybe it takes me to a time and a place.
 Ziggy Stardust and Aladdin Sane and all those classics are landmark records.
-I don’t think Lets Dance is one of those, but it was a significant return to form MTV record, but I seem to play it a hell of a lot.
+I don't think Lets Dance is one of those, but it was a significant return to form MTV record, but I seem to play it a hell of a lot.

 What have you been listening to recently that you could recommend?

 JK: I loved the last LCD Soundsystem album.
 It was terrific, and the recent War on Drugs album - it didn't get much heat, but it's great stuff.

 Simple Minds - Walk Between Worlds

 7. Walk Between Worlds